SustainableUrbanSystemsLab/CP-IBPC2024-Humidity-Case/README.md

 **Steps to compile the updated solver**

-Clone the repository to any place you want using the the following command:
+Clone the repository to any place you want using the following command:

 ```console
 <<<<<<< HEAD